dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 ## How does Redis do it?

-Redis uses 3 main data structures to implement a dictionary, `dict`, `dictht` & `dictEntry`, the following diagram, from [wjin.org][wjin-blog], shows how they each relate to each other:
+Redis uses three data structures to implement a dictionary, `dict`, `dictht` & `dictEntry`, the following diagram, from [wjin.org][wjin-blog], shows how they each relate to each other:

 ![Diagram of Redis' dict data structure](/redis_dict.png)